Berkeley-CS195/sp23/assignments/h195-proj3.md

 ## 1. Topic and Project Selection

-In Week 12 ({{page.topicdue}}), we will do a "post-it" brainstorming activity in pairs or groups on possible topics and projects; and possibly form pairs.
+In Week 12 ({{page.topicdue}}), we will do a "post-it" brainstorming activity in pairs or groups on possible topics and projects; and possibly form groups.

 Some past projects from students that have done a similar project at Stanford: